-KNOM launches a brand-new, fully-redesigned-from-the-ground-up website at www.knom.org.
-Among many other new features, the site offers regular recordings of Update News, new information about the station’s staff, mission, and history (above!), easy ways of sending hotlines, music requests, and community announcements, and an all-new design.
+In March, KNOM launches a brand-new, fully-redesigned-from-the-ground-up website at www.knom.org.
+Among many other new features, the site offers regular recordings of Update News, new information about the station’s staff, mission, and history, easy ways of sending hotlines, music requests, and community announcements, and an all-new design.

 That autumn, it’s Nome’s turn to be battered by foul weather: this time, an epic, Bering Sea storm that causes flooding throughout Western Alaska.
 The storm also thwarts the final barge delivery to Nome of heating fuel needed for the coming winter, which leads to the historic voyage of the US Coast Guard cutter Healy and the Russian tanker Renda in January 2012 (see below).

 It’s a red-letter year for KNOM itself, too: the station receives its 19th Gabriel Award for Radio Station of the Year (from the Catholic Academy for Communication Arts Professionals), as well as its third Marconi Award for Religious Station of the Year from the National Association of Broadcasters.
 (Learn more about the awards KNOM has received.)

 Near year’s end, the mission mourns the loss of spiritual advisor Father Vince Beuzer, SJ.